LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/1-variables/0-variables.md

 In short, `var` was replaced by `let`.
 Both can declare variables that, later, can be re-assigned values.
 Declaring a variable with the keyword `var` in JavaScript isn't done anymore.
 When you see this you should expect that this code was written before the second major revision of JavaScript, known as [JavaScript ES6](https://www.w3schools.com/js/js_es6.asp) (ECMAScript 2015). [`var` is seen as something to avoid using because of it's loose scoping - global or function scoped, but not block scoped](https://hackernoon.com/why-you-shouldnt-use-var-anymore-f109a58b9b70). var is also an example of 'legacy code' something that shouldn't be written anymore but it still exists in live applications.
 We address scope later on & will return to `var` then.

 ### ***`let`***
 Declaring a variable with the keyword `let` allows you to change the value stored within it later on.
-Reflecting on the prior box example: a `let` variable means you can take open the box up again, take things out of the box, and put something different inside of it.
+Reflecting on the prior box example: a `let` variable means you can open the box up again, take things out of the box, and put something different inside of it.

 So code like this will run without errors: